MadPatrick/domoticz_toon/README.md

 http://TOON_IP/hdrv_zwave?action=getDevices.json

-Unforunately there is not proper information in the JSON out to define which number is corresponding which which device Also the is a variety of numners among different Toon's, Like dev_2.x or dev_3.x......
+Unfortunately, there is no good information in the JSON to determine which number belongs to which device.
+Also, there is a variety of numbers between different Toon's, Like dev_2.x or dev_3.x......

 For example: